Quantum van Est Isomorphism: van Est isomorphism on classical Hopf algebras

 \section{van Est isomorphism on classical Hopf algebras}

-In the present section we shall present two van Est type isomorphisms (one on the level of Hopf-cyclic homology, and the one on the level of Hopf-cyclic cohomology) for the classical Hopf algebras, that is, the coordinate algebra of functions on an algebraic group, and the universal enveloping algebra of its Lie algebra.
+In the present section we shall present two van Est type isomorphisms (one on the level of Hopf-cyclic homology, and one on the level of Hopf-cyclic cohomology) for the classical Hopf algebras, by which we mean the universal enveloping algebra of a Lie algebra, and the Hopf algebra of functions on a Lie or algebraic group.